 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Scott Elstone, a batting all-rounder Scott Elstone joined Derbyshire at the end of the 2013 season on a summer incremental contract after being released by Nottinghamshire.
-He must strive not to become another member of England's 12th Man Heroes whose career never progresses.
+Scott Elstone, a batting allrounder, joined Derbyshire at the end of the 2013 season on a summer incremental contract after being released by Nottinghamshire.
+When he was released by Derbyshire midway through the 2016 season, he joined the ranks of England's 12th Man Heroes whose career never progressed.

 Elstone enjoyed a brief moment of fame at Trent Bridge as a substitute fielder for England in the second Test against India in 2011, taking two catches on the boundary to remove Suresh Raina and Harbhajan Singh as England charged to victory, although he dropped one in between.
 At 21 years and 52 days, he was the youngest English substitute fielder to take a catch in England since Ben Spendlove snaffled South Africa's Gerhardus Liebenberg off Dominic Cork in the first Test at Edgbaston in 1998.
-Neither Spendlove nor Pratt enjoyed successful county careers.
+Neither Spendlove nor Gary Pratt - who ran out Ricky Ponting during the 2005 Ashes - enjoyed successful county careers.